sadiqsaleem09/Getting-and-Cleaning-Data-Project-Assignment/Readme.md

 - UCI_HAR_Analysis.R file
 - CodeBook

-The R script utilizes the data from the study titled **Human Activity Recognition Using Smartphones Data Set**. (* Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
-Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
-International Workshop of Ambient Assisted Living (IWAAL 2012).
+The R script utilizes the data from the study by  by Davide Anguita et al titled **Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine** published in International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
-Dec 2012*)
+Dec 2012

 The group developed Human Activity Recognition database from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.